The Layoff Guide

 You must have earned at least $966 in your highest quarter and total base period wages of at least 36 times your weekly benefit rate.

-• You must be unemployed through no fault of your own
+• You separated from your Delaware job through no fault of your own

-• You must have earned enough wages during your base period
+• You earned at least $966 in your highest base period quarter

-• You must be able and available to work
+• You are able and available for full-time Delaware employment

-How to File for Unemployment in Delaware — Step by Step
+How to File for Unemployment in Delaware, Step by Step

 1. 1Visit ui.delawareworks.com to file online